Sherman Halsey: Personal life

-Sherman Halsey was the son of artist manager, agent, and impresario Jim Halsey.
+Halsey was the son of artist manager, agent, and impresario Jim Halsey.

 Death

-Halsey died on October 29, 2013 at his Nashville home.
+Halsey died on October 29, 2013, at his Nashville home.
 He was 56.
-Funeral services for Halsey were conducted November 5, 2013 at Memorial Hall, Independence, Kansas and were attended by approximately 400 people as well as family.
+Funeral services for Halsey were conducted November 5, 2013, at Memorial Hall, Independence, Kansas and were attended by approximately 400 people as well as family.
 Roy Clark, The Oak Ridge Boys, and Tim McGraw attended the services.
 Jana Jae played a violin farewell and Leon Russell sent a videotape tribute.
 A eulogy was delivered by his father, Jim Halsey and another was delivered by his sister, Gina.